Adversarial Influence Maximization: Main results

 A rough outline of our approach is as follows: We establish upper bounds by presenting particular strategies for the player that ensure an appropriately bounded regret under all adversarial strategies.
 For lower bounds, the general technique is to provide an ensemble of possible actions for the adversary that are difficult for the player to distinguish in the influence maximization problem, which forces the player to incur a certain level of regret.

-\subsection{Undirected Graphs}
+\subsection{Undirected graphs}

 We begin by deriving regret upper bounds for undirected graphs.
 We initially restrict our attention to the case $k=1$.
-The proposed player strategy for $k > 1$, and corresponding regret bounds, will build upon the results in the single-source setting.
+The proposed player strategy for $k > 1$, and corresponding regret bounds, builds upon the results in the single-source setting.

-\subsubsection{Upper Bounds for a Single Source}
+\subsubsection{Upper bounds for a single source}

-Consider a randomized player strategy that selects $\sourceset_t = \{i\}$ with probability $p_{i,t}$.
-We first describe the Exp3 algorithm, which computes the probabilities $p_{i,t}$ in an online manner based on a running estimate of the loss incurred at node $i$ up to time $t$: